3 Reasons You Might Want to Convert Your HELOC Balance to a Fixed Rate Loan Option

 So should you convert your HELOC's balance to a fixed-rate loan option?
 Consider it if one of these reasons makes sense to you.

-Even if mortgage rates are falling, who knows how long that will last.
-The Federal Reserve can raise interest rates (which typically drives all rates higher) and their timing is not always predictable.
-Rather than trying to time interest-rate swings, consider taking advantage of low rates when they are available.
+The Federal Reserve raises interest rates (which typically drives all rates higher) and their timing is not always predictable.
+Rather than trying to time interest-rate swings, consider taking advantage of rates when they are available.

 Bear in mind that there may be a fee for converting your balance to a fixed-rate loan option, and your monthly payments may increase because they would also include principal.